 Dog daycare services are very much in demand for a variety of reasons.
 For one, most couples work and more single people than ever now have pets.

-Overall, people lead very busy, hectic lives that take them away from home for long periods of time.
+Overall, people lead busy, hectic lives that take them away from home for long periods of time.
 And as people increasingly consider their pets their children, they often don’t want to leave their companion animals alone for several hours a day.

 This has created a growing demand for dog daycare services.
-Plus, a dog daycare can be a really fun business because you get to hang out and play with doggies all day!
+Plus, dog daycare can be a really fun business because you get to hang out and play with doggies all day.

 Dog Daycare Business Checklist

 It is always a good idea to research the kinds of related services and facilities available in the community in which you want to launch your business.
 Not only will this give you an idea of what it will take to succeed, but you might also consider offering services that others do not, to get a paw up on the competition.

 Otherwise, the first thing anyone starting any kind of business must do is to come up with a business plan.